top of page

 Education:

-• Current enrollment in grade 9-12, enrollment in grade 9 in Fall 2024, or current enrollment in a college/university program in education, biological sciences, or environmental science
+• Current enrollment in grade 9-12, enrollment in grade 9 in Fall 2025, or current enrollment in a college/university program in education, biological sciences, environmental science, or closely related field

 • Minimum 3.5 current GPA and in good academic standing